usamavarikkottil/whatsapp-front-end/README.md

-### Frontend code is hosted at Firebase, and Backend code is hosted at heroku.
+### Frontend  is Deployed at Firebase, and Backend is at heroku.